lykn/embeds/test_embed_python.md

 Things to note:
  - Text markdowns don't work here
  - Code blocking won't work here
- - If you would wise to copy past text from websites like [LingoJam](http://www.lingojam/com/) works
+ - If you would wise to copy past text from websites like [LingoJam](https://lingojam.com/TextFonts)

 If you would like to use the user's `icon_url` and `name` as the header then follow the below code(as a command) using `ctx`(`message` can also be used)
 Code: